dbpprt/deepoctoprint/README.md

 ## TLDR 🦥
 You own a 3D Printer?
 You're using OctoPrint?
 Your printer is equipped with a camera?
 You want to help in develop a deep nerual network to detect failing 3D prints without looking at your printer all the time?
 You're willing to donate frames of your camera to a public dataset?

 Then you're the **right** person.
-Please install the plugin and help us to make a better world! (just kidding, I'm just tired of failing prints in an overnight print).
+Please install the plugin and help us to make a better world! (just kidding, I'm just tired of failing prints in an overnight print or when I'm at work).

 You can download the plugin [here](https://addlinkhere) (*I'm sorry - you can't as of now* 😥)